- Expedition Ship

 Limited to just 10 people per cruise, you'll venture out to sheltered bays and areas known for calmer waters and take part in group kayaking trips led by experienced and skilled leaders.
 Space is limited, however, so be certain to book in advance.
 Please contact ExpeditionTrips for additional details.

-Spacious accommodations on the Expedition; all meals onboard (excluding drinks other than coffee, tea and water); shore excursions and Zodiac cruises; services of expedition staff and naturalists; lecture and educational programs; complimentary rubber boots onboard; Longyearbyen and Reykjavik airport transfers depending on your flight details; and a waterproof jacket (beginning in Nov 2013).
+Spacious accommodations on the Expedition; all meals onboard (excluding drinks other than coffee, tea and water); shore excursions and Zodiac cruises; services of expedition staff and naturalists; lecture and educational programs; complimentary rubber boots onboard; Longyearbyen and Reykjavik airport transfers depending on your flight details; and an expedition parka.